 There is a strong link between the built environment and mental health and wellbeing.
 In particular the built environment of an in-patient mental health unit can impact on recovery.
 To get a better sense of the challenges and opportunities in developing therapeutic environments the Commission will host a round table to share experiences and draw out the perspectives and expertise of consumers, clinicians, architects, and public health experts, which will assist the Commission to determine any required action.

 Insights in recovery – translating lived experience of eating disorders

 The Commission has contracted the Butterfly Foundation to undertake this key piece of work, which will study consumers’ experience to identify recovery-oriented practices likely to be effective for people with eating disorders.

 Pathways to Mental Health Care in Western NSW

 The Commission has contracted ReachOut to develop a pilot program in western NSW which aims to increase the proportion of young people who seek support when they experience mental distress.
 The program will use a stepped-care approach, in which support will be offered at different intensities based on individual need.

-As part of its Lived Experience Framework, the Commission has contracted Craze Lateral Solutions to develop evidence-based resources to support NSW agencies to develop their mental health peer workforces.
+As part of its Lived Experience Framework, the Commission contracted Craze Lateral Solutions to develop evidence-based resources to support NSW agencies to develop their mental health peer workforces.
 The work builds on the National Recovery Framework and work by the former Commonwealth agency Health Workforce Australia and has resulted in an online resource - the Peer Work Hub.